-AMSO, or Alailelai Maasai Sustainability Organization, is a community-based organization run by Tanzanians based in the Ngorongoro Conservation Area.
-AMSO runs a variety of programs to improve life for area Maasai in such areas as education, health, business opportunities and goats.
+Maasai Shine is a community-based organization run by Tanzanians based in the Ngorongoro Conservation Area.
+Maasai Shine aims to improve life for area Maasai in areas ranging from education to business opportunities.

-Because it is run by local people who know what their communities need, AMSO’s projects have specific, concrete goals and impacts and are ever expanding.
-And for the same reason, AMSO strives to achieve this social and economic improvement of their people while maintaining cultural traditions.
+Maasai Shine is run by local people who know firsthand what their communities need, striving to achieve the social and economic improvement of their people while maintaining cultural traditions.
+We’re proud to support a Maasai-run program that serves the community directly based on their needs and wants.

-As community outreach coordinator, Mbekure Metemi leads AMSO’s day to day operations.
-He coordinates all programs, oversees staff, and interfaces with local officials.
-He ensures that AMSO programs continue to meet community needs and are a fit with Maasai values, culture, and way of life.
+Mbekure Metemi is a key player in Maasai Shine’s operations.
+He ensures MS’s programs meet community needs and are a fit with Maasai values, culture, and way of life.

 Recognizing his potential after he completed his secondary schooling, education officials and friends encouraged Mbekure to pursue rural and wildlife management.